Lizzim24/CASA0014-Vespera/README.md

 ## 🧠 Software Logic Flow

-> This section explains how the Vespera controller works — from setup to MQTT communication and light rendering.
+> This section explains how the Vespera controller works.
 > It outlines the data flow, control logic, and decision-making between the LDR sensor, button, and network system.

 ### ⚙️ 1) Setup Stage